mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```

 ```
-For example, the Travellers find the wreck of a subsidised merchant.
+For example, the Travellers find the wreck of a subsidized merchant.
 The vessel was 30 years old when she suffered a serious incident and was lost.
 Her condition at the time was typical of an independent merchant ship – slightly run down but with regular-ish maintenance.
 This adds up